PhpGt/StyleGuide/README.md

 + Use full stops to end full sentences.
 + Don't use full stops to end fragmented sentences.
-+ Choose either full sentences or ending fragments in lists (not both).
++ Choose either full sentences or fragments in lists (not both).